 This position is in support of the United States Attorney’s Office in Portland, OR, at 1000 SW 3rd Ave.
-The estimated length of this assignment is expected to be through May 31, 2020 with the potential SIX (6) one year extension(s).
+The estimated length of this assignment is expected to be from June 1, 2020- May 31, 2021, with the option of extensions.
 The Employee will provide a variety of direct legal support assistance services to service the AUSA staff.

 Typical assignments include the following but not limited to:

 - Examines, prepares and processes a variety of technical legal documents which are characteristically voluminous and complex in format.
 Reviews incoming material and independently determines the need for assembly and preparation of a variety of legal documents, e.g., complaints, motions, orders, answers, pleadings, and subpoenas.
 Obtains needed information from files, law enforcement agencies, or other sources, and submits completed legal documents to the appropriate AUSA.
 In limited preparation of documents, considers the nature and the status of the cases involved.
 With limited instructions from the AUSA, prepares such legal actions as complaints, discovery requests, responses to interrogatories and requests for production of documents, deposition notices, and consent decrees, among others.
 Completes variable aspects of recurring legal documents in conformance with the rules governing their style and format.